When the Rolling Stones Performed on NYC’s Fifth Ave.

 The Stones then launch into “Brown Sugar.”

-The Rolling Stones performing “Brown Sugar” on NYC’s Fifth Avenue, May 1, 1975.
+The Rolling Stones performing “Brown Sugar” from a flatbed truck on NYC’s Fifth Avenue, May 1, 1975.
 (Photo: John Kalodner/Atlantic Records Archives; used with permission)

 As the band are finishing, Muni says: “Alright, the truck is pulling away.
 And we’re being crushed… literally crushed.
 Mick Jagger has just thrown out the announcements of the tour.”